Shazisaremi/Shazisaremi/README.md

 - 👋 Hi, I’m @Shazisaremi
 - 👀 I’m interested in ML, DataScience and python
 - 🌱 I’m currently teaching on Torrens University
-- 📫 How to reach me ...
+- 📫 email to Shazi.saremi@torrens.edu.au

 <!---
 Shazisaremi/Shazisaremi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.